 Top 7 Commercial Real Estate Insurance Misconceptions

-These are the top 7 commercial real estate insurance misconceptions.
+These are the top 7 common misconceptions about commercial real estate insurance.
 Commercial insurance is becoming an increasingly relevant topic of conversation with individuals and organizations involved in the real estate industry.
 Gone are the days of insurance being a last-minute, easy task to accomplish before a closing transpires.
-Furthermore, insurance companies no longer engage in bidding wars to win business through the lowest premium.
+Furthermore, insurance companies no longer engage in bidding wars to win business through the lowest premiums.
 The insurance market is in a hardened state, particularly around property coverage.
-And the evidence suggests this isn’t necessarily a quick trend, but rather our new reality.
+The evidence suggests that this isn’t necessarily a fleeting trend, but rather our new reality.

 What made the list?

 Our suggestion to clients with real estate holdings is to focus on controlling what they can control (the insurance market is not one of those things).
 Among a list of areas they have leverage, one of particular focus is tenant insurance verification.
-While this process can prove significant in securing the best offering for yourself as a real estate owner, we know it comes with challenges, complexities, and misconceptions in determining if your tenant is properly assuming the risk you transfer to them.
+While this process can prove significant in securing the best offering for yourself as a real estate owner, we acknowledge that it also comes with challenges, complexities, and misconceptions in determining whether your tenant is properly assuming the risk you transfer to them.

 In today’s blog, we discuss the top seven commercial real estate insurance misconceptions.
 You can also watch our previously recorded webinar, 7 Insurance Misconceptions for Commercial Building Owners.